 Petitioners represent the positions of a broad spectrum of individuals, farmers, businesses, environmental organizations, and homeowner associations.
-They oppose the location of urban commercial development, including Appellants' tasting rooms that sell alcohol retail and function as bars, in the Rural Area because such uses violate the GMA.
+They oppose the location of urban commercial development, including Appellants' various remodeling, design and related businesses, and tasting rooms that sell alcohol and function as bars in the Rural Area because such uses violate the GMA.
 The importance of having broad public participation in support of these positions in these Appeals cannot be overstated.
 It will promote public confidence in the openness and fairness of these proceedings.

-Moreover, although decisions by the King County Hearing Examiner may not at the outset constitute binding legal precedent, rulings by the Examiner on such issues as preemption may have implications beyond the pending appeals.
-However the Hearing Examiner rules, the ultimate decisions are likely to be taken up in subsequent judicial review, resulting in legal precedent affecting similar businesses throughout King County.
+Moreover, although decisions by the King County Hearing Examiner may not at the outset constitute binding legal precedent, rulings by the Examiner may have implications beyond the pending appeals.
+Whatever ruling the Hearing Examiner makes, the ultimate decisions may be taken up in subsequent judicial review, resulting in legal precedent affecting similar businesses throughout King County.
 When such stakes are present, it is in the public interest to allow discretionary intervention by knowledgeable parties to ensure as complete and informed a record as possible for subsequent review.